The FTP Process

-One of the hardest things about going through any investigatory process is the isolation it brings.
+One of the hardest thing about going through any investigatory process is the isolation it brings.
+The first thing most healthcare professionals are told when subject to an employer investigation is to not discuss it with anyone.

 Mental Health Impact - January 2019